WeblateOrg/weblate/docs/admin/checks.rst

 ``skip-review-flag``
     Ignore whether unit is marked for review when importing from VCS.
 This can be useful for :ref:`xliff`.
+``add-source-review``
+    Whether to mark all new string in source language for review.
+This can be useful if you want to proofread the source language.
+This flag has no meaning for bilingual translations.
 ``rst-text``
     Treat text as RST document, affects :ref:`check-same`.
 ``xml-text``